Power-enhanced multiple decision functions controlling family-wise error and false discovery rates: Summary and concluding remarks

-This paper provides some resolution on the role of the individual powers, or more appropriately the ROC functions of decision processes, in multiple hypotheses testing problems.
-The importance and relevance of these problems is evident as witnessed by the explosion in the number of research papers that were published, and certainly those that were not published, on this subject in the last few years.
-A primary impetus for this development is the urgent need to deal with the proliferation of high-dimensional ``large $M$, small $n$'' data sets in the natural, medical, physical, economic, and social sciences, which are being created or generated due to advances in high-throughput technology, the latter fueled by speedy developments in computer technology and miniaturization.
-This is embodied and spearheaded by, but not limited to, microarray technology.
+This paper provides some resolution on the role of the individual powers of test or decision functions, more appropriately their ROC functions, in multiple hypotheses testing problems.
+The importance and relevance of these problems have arisen because of the proliferation of high-dimensional ``large $M$, small $n$'' data sets in the natural, medical, physical, economic and social sciences.
+Such data sets are being created or generated due to advances in high-throughput technology, the latter fueled by speedy developments in computer technology and miniaturization.

-Almost a century ago, Neyman and Pearson demonstrated the need to take into account the power function, and the alternative hypothesis configuration, when one is seeking an optimal test procedure in the one-pair hypothesis testing problem.
+Almost a century ago, Neyman and Pearson demonstrated the need to take into account the power function and the alternative hypothesis configuration when seeking an optimal test procedure in single-pair hypothesis testing.
 Their work led to a divorce from the then-existing significance or $p$-value approach.
-Currently, many multiple hypotheses testing procedures, epitomized by the \Sidak\ procedures for weak and strong control of the FWER, and by the well-known Benjamini-Hochberg (BH) procedure for control of the FDR, are based on the $p$-values of the individual tests and do not seem to consider possible differences in the powers of the individual tests.
-They are appropriate in the so-called exchangeable setting wherein powers of the individual tests are identical.
+Currently, many multiple hypotheses testing procedures, epitomized by the {\v{S}}id{\'a}k procedures for weak and strong FWER control and by the Benjamini--Hochberg (BH) procedure for FDR control, are based on the $p$-values of the individual tests and do not consider differences in the power traits of the individual tests.
+They are appropriate in so-called exchangeable settings wherein power characteristics of the individual tests are identical.
+Such settings, however, are more the exception than the rule, since nonidentical power characteristics easily arise due to differences in the effect sizes, the dispersion parameters, or the test functions that are employed.